-What 10 Parents Learned When Their Child Was Caught in the Porn Trap [Part 3] In this 3-part series, 10 parents give their unique perspective on helping a child overcome the addictive pull of pornography.
+We’ve all been there: our child does something inappropriate, but how we respond is also not so great.
+When we discover our child is using pornography it can be particularly difficult not to react in ways that alienate our children.
+The question arises; what can we do to heal the relationship with our child after we have created distance between us?… Read More Read more In this 3-part series, 10 parents give their unique perspective on helping a child overcome the addictive pull of pornography.
 Today, in our final segment, they describe the transformations that have taken place since beginning this journey.
-As well, advice on what can be done to protect future generations from the harms of pornography.… Read More Read more Nothing has caused me to feel more powerless than my little toddler.
+As well, advice on what can be done to protect future generations from the harms of pornography.
+You can find Part 1 of this series here.… Read More Read more Nothing has caused me to feel more powerless than my little toddler.
 You’ve had those situations, right?
 Like the car seat.

 It’s time to buckle in and she planks.
 A full-grown man hunched over a tiny girl, with no chance of success.
 I’m a big bad wolf blowing at a two-year-old brick house.